Caribbean Vacation Sampler -2

 Cayman could almost be considered condo city since there are more condominiums than hotels on the prime beachfronts.
 Condos are generally larger than the hotel rooms, cost considerably less and boast the advantage of full kitchen facilities.
 Villas, apartments and cottages are also available.

 Situated just 15 miles off the coast of Venezuela, Aruba's interior is almost desert-like, but its pure powdery beaches are a true oasis, kept cool by the constant trade winds.
-At just 12 degrees above the equator, Aruba enjoys a warm, stable climate, making it one of the best for an ideal winter escape.
+At just 12 degrees above the equator, Aruba enjoys a warm, stable climate, making it one of the best places for an ideal winter escape.

 Aruba exudes a wonderful Dutch charm with orange-colored roofs reminiscent of Holland.
 Dutch is still the official language, but the one mostly commonly heard is Papiamento, a blend of Dutch, Spanish, Portuguese and Indian.
 Fortunately for visitors, everyone also speaks English.